bcomnes/sbc-bootstrap/README.md

 Arch is a difficult OS for beginners because it requires a fairly comprehensive understanding of how Linux systems are put together.

-This repo provides sane base configuration and a collection of optional roles approrpirate for a raspi2.
+This repo provides sane base configuration through a minimal boostraping playbook and (soon) a collection of optional roles approrpirate for a raspi2 to serve different roles.

 ![](img/ohyes.gif)